 - We track the budget and project final cost all along the way.

-- If needed, we negotiate scope to keep the project on budget and on schedule.
+- If needed, we work with you to refine scope to keep the project on budget and on schedule.

-It may seem like overkill at first, but taking the time upfront to answer, “how much will it cost?” is worth the time and cost.
+It may seem like overkill at first but taking the time upfront to answer “How much will my project cost?” is worth the time and cost.
 Having a responsible and realistic budget upfront keeps everyone aligned and focused on shipping custom software that can pay you back quickly.

 Remember, find a development team that: